Dice Semimetric Losses: Optimizing the Dice Score with Soft Labels: Experiments

-The model is trained with SGD with an initial learning rate of 0.01, momentum of 0.9, weight decay of 0.0005, and the learning rate is decayed with a poly policy.
-The batch size is set to 8 and the number of epochs is 150 for QUBIQ, 60 for LiTS and KiTS.
+We train the models using SGD with an initial learning rate of 0.01, momentum of 0.9, and weight decay of 0.0005.
+The learning rate is decayed in a poly policy with an exponent of 0.9.
+The batch size is set to 8 and the number of epochs is 150 for QUBIQ, 60 for both LiTS and KiTS.
 We leverage a mixture of CE and DMLs weighted by 0.25 and 0.75, respectively.
+Unless otherwise specified, we use $\overline{\Delta}_{\text{DML1}}$ by default.

-In this paper, we focus on how models can benefit from soft labels.
-Since the superiority of SDL over CE has been widely proven in the medical imaging community \cite{OptimizationTMI2020,nnU-NetIsenseeNatureMethods2021} and also in our preliminary experiments as shown in Table \ref{tb:ceDMLs} (Appendix \ref{app:tables}), we no longer compare our methods with CE in the experimental sections.
+In this work, we are mainly interested in how models can benefit from the use of soft labels.
+The superiority of SDL over CE has been well established in the medical imaging community \cite{OptimizationTMI2020,nnU-NetIsenseeNatureMethods2021}, and our preliminary experiments also confirm this, as shown in Table \ref{tb:ceDMLs} (Appendix \ref{app:tables}).
+Therefore, we do not include any further comparison with CE in this paper.